 In a needle biopsy, a hollow needle is used to remove samples from an abnormal area in your breast.
 In some situations, a surgical biopsy might be needed.
 This can be either an incisional biopsy, in which only part of an abnormal area is removed, or an excisional biopsy, which removes the entire abnormal area, often with some of the surrounding normal tissue.
 An excisional biopsy is much like a type of breast-conserving surgery called a lumpectomy.

-This is a term used to describe a cancer that begins in the lining layer (epithelial cells) of organs like the breast.
+A carcinoma is a cancer that begins in the lining layer (epithelial cells) of organs like the breast.
 Nearly all breast cancers are carcinomas.

-Once the carcinoma cells have grown and broken out of the ducts or lobules, it is called invasive or infiltrating carcinoma.
-In an invasive carcinoma, the tumor cells can spread (metastasize) to other parts of your body.
+If the carcinoma cells have grown beyond the ducts or lobules, it is called an invasive or infiltrating carcinoma.
+This is a true breast cancer, in which the tumor cells can spread (metastasize) to other parts of the body.

 Sometimes DCIS and LCIS are both found in the same biopsy.